- Contact information

 Hunting the state wildlife area

 All current statewide hunting regulations apply to this wildlife area.
-Horicon Marsh is in deer management unit 68B and in turkey management zone 2.
+Horicon Marsh is in Dodge County in the southern farmland deer zone and in turkey management zone 2.
 Development and management of this property are principally funded by hunting and trapping license fees.